NEW VERSION

 ![]() |

-Glue the pieces onto the lining, then flatten the whole thing with a pressure roller.
+Glue the pieces onto the lining, then flatten the entire assembly with a roller press.

 Using a cutter, cut out pieces P1 and P2.
-Be sure to follow the dotted lines indicated on the pattern for the bottom of pieces P1 and P2.
-The rounded edges at the bottom will be cut out once the pieces are assembled for a more precise result.
+Be careful to follow the dotted lines, indicated on the pattern, for the bottom of pieces P1 and P2.
+The bottom curves will be cut once the pieces are assembled for a more precise result.

 ![]() |